-Animistic religions originated since hunter-foragers wanted to maintain interests of other plants and animals (Eg. cutting a tree would anger the tree spirit, and it will take revenge).
-As Sapiens evolved to farmers, they desired absolute control over their animals.
+Animistic religions originated because hunter-foragers wanted to maintain the interests of other plants and animals (Eg. cutting a tree would anger the tree spirit, and it will take revenge).
+As Sapiens evolved into farmers, they desired absolute control over their animals.
 Gods acted as mediators.
-Sacrifice a lamb to fertility god and the god will ensure a bumper harvest.
-As kingdoms and trade networks established, multiple gods (like gods of war) appeared in a typical polytheistic fashion.
-While Animists thought Sapiens are just another creature, polytheists treated the world as a reflection of the relation between Sapiens and God.
-Polytheist religions like Hinduism believe that there is a supreme power which is devoid of any interest in the mundane desires of human beings.
+Sacrifice a lamb to a fertility god and the god will ensure a bumper harvest.
+As kingdoms and trade networks were established, multiple gods (like gods of war) appeared in a typical polytheistic fashion.
+While Animists thought Sapiens are just other creatures, polytheists treated the world as a reflection of the relationship between Sapiens and God.
+Polytheist religions like Hinduism believe that there is a supreme power that is devoid of any interest in the mundane desires of human beings.
 Therefore, a worldly human would not pray to that supreme power.
 They would, however, pray to a god with a sub-divided power like Lakshmi for wealth.
 Since these gods have only partial power, they have interests and biases, and it is possible to negotiate with them.

 This plurality of gods results in open-mindedness, therefore, polytheists rarely prosecute infidels.

 Monotheism also gave birth to Dualism.
-Dualism explains evil by saying that there are two powers – a good and a bad.
-This explains the existence of evil why mystifies monotheism but is itself mystified by the order which governs the universe (since “good” and “bad” have equal power).
+Dualism explains evil by saying that there are two powers – good and bad.
+This explains the existence of evil which mystifies monotheism but is itself mystified by the order which governs the universe (since “good” and “bad” have equal power).
 Zoroastrianism is a notable dualistic religion.
 Monotheists like Christians, Muslims, and Jews absorbed dualistic beliefs.
-They not only accepted the concept of a powerful Satan but also believed that the god need helps in its battle against Satan and labeled those battles Jihads and Crusades.
+They not only accepted the concept of a powerful Satan but also believed that god need help in its battle against Satan and labeled those battles Jihads and Crusades.
 Even the concept of Heaven and Hell is dualist in origin, with no mention in the Old Testament.
 Most modern monotheists are syncretic in their beliefs.
 Several natural law religions like Jainism, Buddhism, Confucianism, and Stoicism appeared as well.
 They disregarded the existence of super-human Gods and prescribed more in terms of the way of living to attain a good life.
-For example, Buddhism’s central teaching is that suffering arises from craving and the only way to liberate your mind from craving is to train your mind to accept the reality as it is.
-Of course, since most Buddhists don’t spend their life attaining Nirvana but in the more mundane worldly tasks, they also go and worship in Boddhisatvas for bringing rains and even winning bloody wars in exchange of fragrance sticks and gift of rice.
-Communism, Capitalism, and Liberalism, are modern religions with
+For example, Buddhism’s central teaching is that suffering arises from craving and the only way to liberate your mind from craving is to train your mind to accept reality as it is.
+Of course, since most Buddhists don’t spend their life attaining Nirvana but in the more mundane worldly tasks, they also go and worship in Boddhisatvas for bringing rain and even winning bloody wars in exchange for fragrance sticks and a gift of rice.
+Communism, Capitalism, and Liberalism are modern religions with

 Buddhism’s central teaching is that suffering arises from craving and the only way to liberate your mind from craving is to train your mind to accept the reality as it is.